l31g/coral/docs/final/markdown.md

 After the creation of the `Person` table, that table can be referenced and accessed by all functions within a CORaL program.
 Creating a new `Person` object is done within the lines

-	Person samplePerson = Person(firstName = "John", lastName = "Example", age = 25);
+	user_t Person samplePerson = Person(firstName = "John", lastName = "Example", age = 25

-In CORaL, new database object are always defined using the `[name of object] [variable name] = [name of object](attribute list)` syntax.
+In CORaL, new database object are always defined using the `user_t [name of table] [variable name] = [name of table](attribute list)` syntax.
 The various object attributes are filled in between the parentheses following the name of the object, and are done in the key-value format.
 The order of the keys does not matter, and any values not specified will be filled in as `null`.

-To formally add the new object to the database table, CORaL simply invokes the function `[new object].add()`.
+To formally add the new object to the database table, CORaL simply invokes the function `[new table row].add()`.

 ### Database Connections, Queries, and File Manipulation in CORaL ###

+The above program demonstrates how to define and populate a new database within a CORaL program.
+A database, however, isn't of much use to the user unless it can be queried.
+The below program will demonstrate how to create queries, and also how to print the results to local files.
+We're going to define the same database schema as the previous example, but omit the code filling it for the sake of clarity.

+	#cordbconn
+	// The same connection as used above.
+	#enddbconn

+	#cordb
+	// The same connection as used above.
+	#enddb

+	int main() {
+		File fp;
+		int i;
+		int size;
+		/* We’ll also omit the code used to fill the database, but assume that it is present */
+		fp = open(“query_results.txt”, "w");
+		fprintf(fp, "People over the age of 21\n");
+		result = People.get(age>21);
+		size = sizeof(result);

+		for(i=0; i < size; i++) {

+			user_t Person user = result[i];
+			fprintf(fp, user.firstName + " "
+					+ user.lastName + "\n");

+		}

+		fclose(fp);

+		return 0;
+}

+Here is the output of this program as they would be displayed in `query_results.txt`:

+	People over the age of 21
+	Shane Chin
+	Molly Karcher
+	Luis E. P.
+	Brian Wagner
+	Miguel Yanez

 ## Language Reference Manual [man] ##